Updated for 2024

 3014 W. Olympic Blvd., Los Angeles CA 90006

 “Guelaguetza is a restaurant, boutique market, and an advocate of Oaxacan culture in Los Angeles.”
 Many local patrons will tell you that you need to go here, and not just for the Tamales, but for the best Oaxacan food in the country!
-With its soft texture, and wrapped in a banana leaf the Mole Negro tamales are a must this time of year.
-They also have a sweetened corn tamal with raisins that you won’t regret.
+With its soft texture, and wrapped in a banana leaf, the Mole Negro tamales are a must this time of year.
+They also have a sweetened corn tamale with raisins that you won’t regret.
 Order online or via phone or dine on the outdoor patio with health safety precautions in place.
 Note, the restaurant’s new hours; they are closed on Mondays.

 2715 Whittier Blvd, Los Angeles, CA 90023